buildkite-plugins/plugin-linter-buildkite-plugin/README.md

         name: my-plugin
 ```

-If you want to run it locally on a command line, see the [linter documentation](https://github.com/buildkite-plugins/buildkite-plugin-linter).
+If you want to run it locally on a command line, see the [Plugin Linter tool documentation](https://github.com/buildkite-plugins/buildkite-plugin-linter).

 ## Configuration